What memory care actually is

 What Medi-Cal covers through the Assisted Living Waiver

-The Assisted Living Waiver is a 1915(c) Medi-Cal waiver that pays the services portion of assisted living, including memory care, in 15 California counties: Los Angeles, Sacramento, San Bernardino, San Diego, San Joaquin, Santa Clara, and Sonoma.
+The Assisted Living Waiver is a 1915(c) Medi-Cal waiver that pays the services portion of assisted living, including memory care, in 15 California counties: Alameda, Contra Costa, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Mateo, Santa Clara, and Sonoma.
 The waiver pays the RCFE for personal care, supervision, medication management, and routine nursing.
-The resident pays a share of cost from their income, protected at a small personal-needs allowance (currently $20 per month for personal expenses plus board-and-care room retention).
+ALW requires full-scope Medi-Cal with zero share of cost.
+The resident separately pays room and board from SSI or other income and should confirm the current facility charge and personal-needs amount before placement.

 What long-term-care insurance covers